William H. McClain

 William H. McClain is an American molecular biologist and academic.
-He is currently Halvorson Professor of Bacteriology and Molecular Biology, Emeritus, at the University of Wisconsin-Madison.
+He was the Halvorson Professor of Bacteriology and Molecular Biology, at the University of Wisconsin-Madison.
 McClain is a Fellow of the American Academy of Arts and Sciences, and, formerly, a Jane Coffin Childs Memorial Fund for Medical Research Fellow.
 He was a Board Member of the American Academy of Arts and Sciences, Midwest Center.
 McClain is a pioneer in the biological sciences known for the dissection of RNA-protein recognition primarily through genetic and biochemical means in bacteria.

 Career

 Following his Doctoral degree with Sewell P. Champe, McClain worked with Sydney Brenner and Francis Crick.
-Subsequently, he joined the faculty of the University of Wisconsin-Madison in 1971 and is currently serving there as the Halvorson Professor of Bacteriology and Molecular Biology, Emeritus.
+Subsequently, he joined the faculty of the University of Wisconsin-Madison in 1971 and served there as the Halvorson Professor of Bacteriology and Molecular Biology.
 His research students at the University of Wisconsin-Madison include Hyunsic Choi, Christine Guthrie, Gail P. Mazzara, Guy Plunkett, and Jonathan Seidman.